 The empirical framework for the binomial models and combined biological condition categories established a basis for the categorical descriptions from the SQI output.
 These descriptions linked the quantitative data to management actions, such that the results were easily interpreted with a measure of biological condition and the relevant stressors which may or may not be related to condition.
 For the components in Figure 1, categorical outputs are provided by the index for the overall SQI, the biological condition, and the stress condition (Figure 2).
 The categorical outputs were created from a matrix combination of the respective inputs.

 The overall SQI assessment categories describe four possible combinations of biology and stressors at a site from the binary categories of altered/unaltered biology and stressed/unstressed conditions: (1) healthy and unstressed, (2) healthy and resilient, (3) impacted by unknown stress, and (4) impacted and stressed.
+A healthy/impacted condition could result from one or both biological indices and a stressed/unstressed condition could result from one or both stressor types.
+The first SQI category is typically assigned to pristine sites (healthy biology, low stress), whereas the fourth category is typically assigned to degraded sites (impacted biology, high stress).
+The second and third categories are assigned when biology and stressors provide different information.
+A healthy and resilient site has unaltered biology, but stressors are present (i.e., the biota are resilient to stress).
+A site that is impacted by an unknown stress has altered biology, but neither water chemistry nor physical habitat stress is observed (i.e., biology is likely impacted by other stressors not included in the SQI).

 Separate categorical outputs were also created for the biological condition and stressor condition categories.
 The four possible outputs for the biological categories were based on the four outcomes from the combinations of high/low CSCI and high/low ASCI: (1) healthy, (2) impacted for CSCI, (3) impacted for ASCI, and (4) impacted for both.
+An overall healthy condition for the SQI only occurs if both the CSCI and ASCI indicate healthy conditions, whereas an impacted biological condition is assigned to the overall SQI if one or both biological indices is/are impacted.
 The possible stressor condition categories for a site were based on the four outcomes of the combinations of high/low chemistry stress and high/low physical habitat stress: (1) low stress, (2) stressed by chemistry, (3) stressed by habitat, (4) stressed by both, and (5) stressed by low levels of chemistry and physical stress.
 The fifth stress category was possible based on the additive effects of chemical and physical stressors when both were low (i.e., if pOverall exceeded the threshold even though pChem and pHab did not).
+An overall unstressed condition for the SQI occurs if both chemistry and physical habitat stress are low, whereas a stressed condition is assigned to the overall SQI if one or both of the stressor types is/are high or the additive effects of both exceed the threshold.